ExpC0/Coin-Sorter-Counter/README.md

 # Coin-Sorter-Counter
-Coin Sorter &amp; Counter is an academic project for the course entitled "CSE 3104: Peripherals and Interfacing Laboratory"
+Coin Sorter &amp; Counter is an academic project for the course entitled "CSE 3104: Peripherals and Interfacing Laboratory" By
-## By Ashfaqur Rahman and Md.
+## Ashfaqur Rahman
+## Md.
 Raduan Islam Rian

 # Descriptions
 The Coin Sorter & Counter project is an Arduino-based system that allows you to sort and count different denominations of coins automatically.
 The project utilizes servo motors, micro switches,  3 IR sensors to count the coins, an LCD display to display counting, and a buzzer to provide a user-friendly interface.